 Single bars do not point as much stability as bilateral uprights.

-Metal calf band with its leather cover secures the orthosis to the limb and provides a reaction point for the application of the force to limb.
+Metal calf band with its leather cover secures the orthosis to the limb and provides a reaction point for the application of the force to the limb.

 Special Below Knee Orthoses